 On-site volunteer experience is crucial for anyone applying to medical school.
 As a student in Adelphi’s Certificate in Basic Sciences for Health Professions program, you’ll have the opportunity to volunteer at a local facility in your field of study (medicine, dentistry or veterinary science), where you’ll be able to work with patients, expand your professional network and gain insight into various medical specialties.

 The glide year accounts for the yearlong process of applying to medical school.
 It begins with the initiation of the AMCAS, VMCAS, AADSAS, or AACOMAS application and continues on until medical school instruction begins.
 During this time, students may elect to take additional electives; they also continue clinical volunteering, research, and work, as they visit and interview at medical schools.
 Students may also be able to skip their glide year through special agreements made with area health professional schools.
 Advisors will notify students of these options when they begin the program.
 College of Professional and Continuing Studies will assist students on how to best use their glide year.

-Applications are reviewed by the Adelphi Office of Admissions and the Dean of the College of Professional and Continuing Studies.
-The following are required for application to the program:
+Applications are reviewed by the Adelphi Office of University Admissions and the dean of the College of Professional and Continuing Studies.

 - Completed College of Professional and Continuing Studies application and fee

 - Three letters of recommendation

 - One from undergraduate faculty highlighting your academic abilities